Beyond the Gates (TV series)

 Beyond the Gates is an American television soap opera created by Michele Val Jean, which has been broadcast on CBS since February 24, 2025, as part of their daytime programming block.
-Set in the Washington metropolitan area, the serial centers around the Dupree family, a multi-generational affluent African-American family that lives in a gated community.
-The serial is the first daytime television soap opera to feature a predominately African-American cast since Generations (1989–1991) and the first new daytime soap to debut on a major American broadcast network since Passions in 1999.
+Set in the Washington metropolitan area, the serial centers around the Dupree family, a multigenerational affluent African-American family that lives in a gated community.
+The serial is the first daytime television soap opera to feature a primarily African-American cast since Generations (1989–1991) and the first new daytime soap to debut on a major American broadcast network since Passions in 1999.
 Production commenced in November 2024 in Atlanta, Georgia.
+(Note: In reported press releases, Beyond the Gates is produced in Atlanta, Georgia; however, Assembly Studios is located in the Atlanta suburb of Doraville.)
+In its first year of eligibility, Beyond the Gates received fifteen nominations at the 53rd Daytime Emmy Awards, including Outstanding Daytime Drama Series and eight acting nominations.

 Premise

 Beyond the Gates is set in a leafy Maryland suburb just outside of Washington D.C., and in one the most affluent African American counties in the United States.

 Set within a fictional gated community located in the affluent Maryland and Washington, D.C. area, Beyond the Gates tells "the story of a wealthy Black family in a posh, gated community."
 At the center of the story is the Dupree family — Vernon, Anita, Nicole and Dani — described as a "powerful and prestigious multi-generational family" and defined as "Black royalty".